Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

 If your device is not reporting anything, it could be that this device requires additional configuration.
 This can be done by adding a `configure:` section.
 It may help to look at similar [devices](https://github.com/Koenkk/zigbee-herdsman-converters/blob/master/src/devices).

 ::: tip
-If your device is advertised as TuYa compatible or reports anything with `manuSpecificTuya` additional instructions for adding your device can be found [here](./02_support_new_tuya_devices.md).
+If your device is advertised as Tuya compatible or reports anything with `manuSpecificTuya` additional instructions for adding your device can be found [here](./02_support_new_tuya_devices.md).
 :::

 In case your device does not report anything out of the blue, the Clusters page at Zigbee2MQTT's frontend (found under the device in the dashboard) also exposes the clusters.